Sharing information on services/options with the client

 Reflect on how you might deal with this situation and make some notes in your reflective journal.
 As you work through this unit, you may like to add strategies and methods used to deal with this and other situations.

 You can take a number of steps that will help you make sure your client’s needs are matched with the best resources available.
-This is shown in the following figure.

 When there is a range of possible options (or, at least, more than one available option), it is very important that the client is informed about what these options can and cannot offer them and the possible implications of each.